...

 Review the effectiveness of the implemented improvements and evaluate their impact on the process.
 Identify any lessons learned and update the PFMEA accordingly.
 Regularly review and update the PFMEA to ensure it remains accurate and reflects the current state of the process.

-Assess the potential effects of failure for each identified failure mode.
-Consider the consequences of failure on safety, quality, customer satisfaction, and overall process performance.
+Assess the consequences of each failure mode, considering impacts on safety, quality, customer satisfaction, and overall process performance.

-Assign detection rankings based on the ease or difficulty of detecting each failure mode before it reaches the customer.
-This ranking helps prioritize the failures that are most critical and require immediate attention.
+Evaluate how easily each failure can be detected before it reaches the customer.
+This helps prioritize the most critical failures that require immediate attention.

 Implementing PFMEA is a vital step in mitigating risks and improving process reliability.
 Organizations can proactively implement preventive measures and optimize process control by systematically identifying potential failures and their effects.
 PFMEA empowers teams to evaluate risks, prioritize actions, and continuously improve processes.
 By integrating PFMEA into their quality management practices, organizations can achieve higher levels of efficiency, productivity, and customer satisfaction.